jagerber48/sciform/docs/source/usage.rst

 looks for these methods, and, if available, will use them to display prettier representations of the class than the Unicode ``__repr__`` representation.
+Here is example :class:`FormattedNumber` usage in a Jupyter notebook.

 .. image:: ../../examples/outputs/jupyter_output.png
   :width: 400